Constructor-io/constructorio-ui-plp/src/stories/components/CioPlp/CioPlpProps.md

 ---

-When enabled, this prop applies Shopify specific default configurations for callbacks and URL helpers.
-Custom callbacks and URL helpers can still override these defaults.
+When enabled, this prop applies Shopify specific default configurations.
+Custom configurations can still override these defaults.

 **Type:** `boolean`
 **Default:** `false`